 - Corporations, cooperative corporations, limited liability companies, and associations may make expenditures and contributions for promoting any general political philosophy or belief deemed in the best interest of the employees, stockholders, patrons, or members of the corporation, cooperative corporation, limited liability company, or association other than a "political purpose" as defined by this chapter.
 A corporation, cooperative corporation, limited liability company, or association may not make a contribution for a political purpose. - 2.
 A corporation, cooperative corporation, limited liability company, or association may make a donation of property or money to a state political party or nonprofit entity affiliated with or under the control of a state political party for deposit in a separate and segregated fund.
 Money in the fund must be used exclusively by the state political party or nonprofit entity affiliated with or under the control of a state political party for purchasing, maintaining, or renovating a building and for the purchase of fixtures for the building.
 A state political party or nonprofit entity affiliated with or under the control of a state political party receiving a donation under this subsection shall file a statement with the secretary of state no later than the thirty-first day of January of each calendar year.
-The statement must include the name and mailing address of each donor, the amount of each donation, the date each donation was received, all expenditures made from the fund during the previous calendar vear. and cash on hand in the fund at the start and close of the reporting period.
+The statement must include the name and mailing address of each donor, the amount of each donation, the date each donation was received, all expenditures made from the fund during the previous calendar year, and cash on hand in the fund at the start and close of the reporting period.
 Any income and financial gain generated from a building purchased, maintained, or renovated from donations authorized under this subsection and not otherwise authorized by law must be deposited in the building fund and must be reported when the political party or nonprofit entity files the statement required under this subsection. - 3.
-A corporation, cooperative corporation, limited liability company, or association may make a contribution to a measure committee for the purpose of promoting the passage or defeat of an initiated or referred measure or make a contribution to any other person that makes an independent expenditure.
-A corporation, cooperative corporation, limited liability company, or association may make an independent expenditure for a political purpose or for the purpose of promoting passage or defeat of initiated or referred measures.
-The corporation, cooperative corporation, limited liability company, or association shall file a statement disclosing a contribution or an independent expenditure made under this subsection with the secretary of state within forty-eight hours after making the contribution or independent expenditure.
+A corporation, cooperative corporation, limited liability company, or association may make an expenditure to a measure committee as described in section 16.1-08.1-01 for the purpose of promoting the passage or defeat of an initiated or referred measure or petition or make an expenditure to any other person that makes an independent expenditure.
+A corporation, cooperative corporation, limited liability company, or association may make an independent expenditure for a political purpose or for the purpose of promoting passage or defeat of initiated or referred measures or petitions.
+The corporation, cooperative corporation, limited liability company, or association shall file a statement disclosing any expenditure made under this subsection with the secretary of state within forty-eight hours after making the expenditure.
 The statement must include: - a.
 The full name of the corporation, cooperative corporation, limited liability company, or association; - b.
 The complete address of the corporation, cooperative corporation, limited liability company, or association; - c.
-The name of the recipient of the contribution or independent expenditure; - d.
-If the contribution or independent expenditure is related to a measure, the title of the measure and whether the contribution or independent expenditure is made in support of or opposition to the measure; - e.
-If the contribution or independent expenditure is related to a measure, the election date on which the measure either will appear or did appear on the ballot; - f.
-The amount of the contribution or independent expenditure; - g.
-The cumulative total amount of contributions and independent expenditures since the beginning of the calendar year which are required to be reported under this subsection; - h.
-The telephone number and the printed name and signature of the individual completing the report, attesting to the report being true, complete, and correct; and i.
-The date on which the report was signed.
+The name of the recipient of the expenditure;

+- d.
+If the expenditure is related to a measure or petition, the title of the measure or petition and whether the expenditure is made in support of or opposition to the measure or petition; - e.
+If the expenditure is related to a measure, the election date on which the measure either will appear or did appear on the ballot; - f.
+The amount of the expenditure; - g.
+The cumulative total amount of expenditures since the beginning of the calendar year which are required to be reported under this subsection; - h.
+The telephone number and the printed name and signature of the individual completing the statement, attesting to the statement being true, complete, and correct; and - i.
+The date on which the statement was signed.